SwifMetro/SwifMetro/HOW_TO_USE_SWIFTMETRO.md

 - [ ] Built and installed on device
 - [ ] See "🔥🔥🔥 iPHONE CONNECTED!" in terminal

-If all checked, YOU HAVE SWIFTMETRO WORKING! 🎉
+If all checked, YOU HAVE SWIFMETRO WORKING! 🎉

 ---